We’ve talked about Lulu Direct before. Today we’re going to look at one specific aspect of this tool: Shipping.

-After you’ve set up all your customer facing shipping options in Shopify you will want to make sure those options are mapped correctly in the Lulu xPress App to ensure the correct shipping method comes to Lulu for us to ship your order.
-Navigate to the xPress app and click “more actions” and then “settings.”
+After you’ve set up all your customer-facing shipping options in Shopify you will want to make sure those options are mapped correctly in the Lulu Direct app to ensure the correct shipping method comes to Lulu for us to ship your order.
+Navigate to the Direct app and click “more actions” and then “settings.”
 Scroll all the way to the bottom of this page and you’ll see the shipping options you’ve set up in Shopify.
 They will default to “automatic mapping,” however I recommend clicking into each option and mapping it directly to the Lulu shipping method you would like to use.
-For instance, with the Mail option we set up earlier, make sure each of the Mail option rates are mapped to the Lulu Mail option.
+For instance, with the Mail option we set up earlier, make sure each of the Mail option rates is mapped to the Lulu Mail option.
 This ensures any order that comes to Lulu with that chosen method will always come through with Mail.

 8 – Final Review